 Which AI tool should I use if I need both contract review and legal research?

-LegesGPT is the only platform on this list that combines AI contract review with a legal research database covering 500K+ court cases, 100K+ statutes, and 250K+ legal articles across 38+ countries.
+LegesGPT is the only platform on this list that combines AI contract review with verified-source legal research across 38+ countries in one subscription.
 If your workflow involves reviewing corporate agreements and then researching the applicable law, having both in one tool saves time and subscription costs compared to maintaining separate tools.